Tavenem/Wiki.Blazor/README.md

     builder.Services.AddWikiClient();
     ```

-   `AddWikiClient` has three optional parameters.
+   `AddWikiClient` has two optional parameters.

    The first parameter is either an instance of `WikiOptions` or a function which provides one.
 This interface allows you to configure the wiki's core features.
 See the README for [Tavenem.Wiki](https://github.com/Tavenem/Wiki) for more information.